-The evaluation of an information system, such as a web archive, must take into account the characteristics and needs of the user community.
-Characterizations of web archive users exhibit some tendencies that topics should include:
+The evaluation of an information system, such as a web archive, must take into account the characteristics and needs of its user community.
+Characterizations of web archive users exhibit some characteristics that topics should include:

 - generic use cases.
-Despite some professional categories being more prone to use a web archive, such as historians, the user population is generic.
-There are numerous everyday life use cases that web archives can fulfill as exemplified by Ras and Bussel [9] and as log analysis have shown [16]. - navigational and informational queries.
+Despite some professional categories being more prone to use web archives, such as historians, average people also access them occasionally.
+There are numerous everyday life use cases that web archives can fulfill, as exemplified by Ras and Bussel [9] and log analysis has shown [16]. - navigational and informational queries.
 The information needs of web archive users are mostly navigational, i.e. users intend to see how a web page or site was in the past or how it evolved throughout time [16].
 The second most usual information need is informational, i.e. users intend to collect information about a topic written in the past, usually from multiple pages without a specific one in mind.
 Both represent more than 90% of all information needs. - 1/3 of queries restricted by date range.
-Despite all users' information needs being focused on the past, the ratio of queries temporally restricted in web archives is only 1/3.
-Another aspect is that older years are more likely of being included in these queries [10]. - queries without temporal clues.
+Despite user information needs being focused on the past, the ratio of queries temporally restricted in web archives is only 1/3 [10].
+Another aspect is that older years are more likely of being included in such queries. - queries without temporal clues.
 Only 3% of queries have expressions that could indicate a temporal dependent intent, such as Euro 2004 [10]. - short queries, each with 1 to 3 terms.
-A typical full-text session is composed by 1 or 2 queries, having each 1 to 3 terms [10].
+A typical full-text session is composed by 1 or 2 queries, each having 1 to 3 terms [10].
 Queries and terms follow a power law distribution, which means that a small fraction of each is submitted many times, while a large fraction is submitted just a few times.

-The studies referred on the last four tendencies were only conducted on the Portuguese Web Archive (PWA).
-However, we believe that they are general, because these results also show that users from the PWA and a Portuguese web search engine have a similar search behavior [17].
+The last four characteristics have been obtained from studies conducted on the Portuguese Web Archive (PWA).
+However, we believe that they are general, because it has been shown that users from the PWA and a Portuguese web search engine have a similar search behavior [17].
 Thus, the differences between both systems do not affect the way users search in them.
-In turn, the results compiled about web search engine users across the U.S. and Europe, including Portugal, were also similar [18, 17].
+Additionally, the results compiled about web search engine users across the U.S. and Europe, including Portugal, were also similar [17, 18].
 Thus, the users' distinct language, vocabulary and culture have a small impact in the users' search behavior.
 In conclusion, despite some nuances, it seems that users from both types of systems and different countries, have similar search behaviors.

-3.3 Relevance Criteria
+3.3 Relevance Propagation

 A document d collected at n periods has n archived versions $\{v{t_1}^d, ..., v{t_n}^d\}$.
 A web archive enables searching over all these versions and may retrieve one or multiple versions of d.
 This deeply influences our understanding of relevance in two ways.
-First, the relevance granularity is the document's version identified by the pair <URL, timestamp>.
+First, the relevance granularity is the document's version identified by the pair $\langle \text{URL}, \text{timestamp} \rangle$.
 Second, the relevance is bi-dimensional.
 Each version has associated a temporal relevance along with a topical relevance.